hashicorp/terraform-provider-aws/website/docs/r/budgets_budget.html.markdown

 * `time_unit` - (Required) The length of time until a budget resets the actual and forecasted spend.
 Valid values: `MONTHLY`, `QUARTERLY`, `ANNUALLY`, and `DAILY`.
 * `notification` - (Optional) Object containing [Budget Notifications](#budget-notification).
 Can be used multiple times to define more than one budget notification.
 * `planned_limit` - (Optional) Object containing [Planned Budget Limits](#planned-budget-limits).
 Can be used multiple times to plan more than one budget limit.
 See [PlannedBudgetLimits](https://docs.aws.amazon.com/aws-cost-management/latest/APIReference/API_budgets_Budget.html#awscostmanagement-Type-budgets_Budget-PlannedBudgetLimits) documentation.
-* `tags` - Tags to apply to the domain.
+* `tags` - (Optional) Map of tags assigned to the resource.
 If configured with a provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.

 ## Attribute Reference